 Just what is the reaffirming of a debt in your bankruptcy?

 A person files a bankruptcy with the idea of getting rid of all of their unsecured debt.
 However, a person has the option of reaffirming a debt or entering into what is known as a reaffirmation agreement.
 The consequence of reaffirming a debt is that the debt is no longer wiped out by the bankruptcy and that the debtor will remain legally obligated on the debt despite the bankruptcy filing.
 Since you remain legally obligated on the debt, that means that you could continue to receive collection calls or be sued in court and possibly have your property attached if you fall behind on your payments.
+Also, if the debtor reaffirms a debt that does not bar the discharge of that debt in a subsequent bankruptcy case.
 That being the case, it is seldom a good idea to reaffirm a debt.
 There still can be legitimate reasons why a person might want to reaffirm a debt: 1) to keep collateral that secures a debt (There could be times where a person falls behind on payments on a secured debt and the debtor does not want to pursue or convert their case to a Chapter 13 Bankruptcy.
 In exchange for signing a reaffirmation agreement, the creditor may agree to a payment plan on the delinquent portion of the debt and agree not to pursue collection activities, such as repossession), 2) maintain credit privileges or to improve your credit record (The creditor will most likely no longer provide a person with payment coupons, any statements related to the account or continue reporting any payments to the credit bureau if the debt has not been reaffirmed).

 CAR LOANS ARE THE TYPE OF DEBTS THAT ARE THE PRIMARY FOCUS OF REAFFIRMATION AGREEMENTS